 fed the reputation and formed the iconic legacy that he enjoyed during his

 “For me the camera is a sketch book, an instrument of intuition and spontaneity, the master of the instant which, in visual terms, questions and decides simultaneously.
 In order to ‘give a meaning’ to the world, one has to feel oneself involved in what one frames through the viewfinder.
 This attitude requires concentration, a discipline of mind, sensitivity, and a sense of geometry – it is by great economy of means that one arrives at simplicity of expression”.

-This is the stuff of legend, and for the average photographer the kind of stuff that makes the knees knock and the hands shake.
+This is the stuff of legend, and for the average photographer the kind of stuff that makes the knees knock and the hands tremble.
 And while it can certainly happen, it is the exception rather than the rule, because as a rule with HCB, composition came first, and more often than not, the moving elements were the result of patience and multiple efforts before achieving the final result.
 The quote is revisionist, and designed to further fuel the legend.

 It doesn’t diminish the value or the